The Best Men's Hiking Boots of 2017

 Next, we headed to the river to test out the boots' traction on wet rock.
-Stepping and hopping across the river back and forth to tease out the differences in traction, we were please to find that all these boots were up to the task.
+Stepping and hopping across the river back and forth to tease out the differences in traction, we were pleased to find that all these boots were up to the task.
 Standing out above the rest, though, were the Arc'teryx Bora2 and Tor Summit.

 Moving on to loose terrain, we tested each boot by hiking/running laps up and down thick scree fields in a canyon in southern Peru.
 While no boot makes scree easy (or fun) to ascend, some are better than others going up as well as coming down.
 This tiring day produced a winner, the Vasque St. Elias, which nudged out the Quest 4D II and Bora2 for efficiency in scree.
 The Bora2's bootie kept sediment out of the boot cavity, while most others filled with rock and sand after a few descents.
 Underperforming in this terrain was the Columbia North Plains II, with the Jumla GV close behind.